 Yes, INZ indicate this is likely.

 We sure can.
 We will provide exemplary tailored guidance and advice, an easy-to-follow tailored checklist, samples for what is required, help devise employment related documentation that meets with stringent standards, and administer high service standards throughout the entire process of gaining accreditation through to gaining a maximum visa entitlement to preferred workers without complication.
 All at very competitive prices.

-Contact Professional Visa Solutions for a free no-obligation consultation with an experienced Licensed Immigration Adviser.
+Contact Professional Visa Solutions for a paid no-obligation consultation with an experienced Licensed Immigration Adviser.
 If you are an employer looking to make a head start in becoming accredited as a business, or a migrant considering your work visa options, we can accommodate you.

 Our website contains an array of useful information including frequent blog articles which give you the latest news with our views: https://provisas.co.nz/